jacklanelondon123/-E-Commerce-Customer-Segmentation-Retention-Analysis---SQL/README.md

 New Customer	38
 Total	2,500

-🧠 Insight:

-Regular customers form the largest group (34%), showing a solid active base.

-Churned customers (552) indicate a worrying drop-off rate.

-At Risk (448) customers could be reactivated before they churn completely.

-VIPs (373) and Loyals (249) form the most valuable and engaged tiers.

-New Customers (38) are few, suggesting that acquisition could be improved.

-✅ Recommendations:

-Re-engage “Churned” & “At Risk” segments with personalized offers or win-back campaigns.

-Reward “Loyal” and “VIP” customers with exclusive perks to increase advocacy.

-Improve acquisition efforts to grow the “New Customer” base.

-💷 Step 4 – Average Spend by Segment

-I compared average monetary value across segments to see where the most profitable customers lie.

-🧠 Insight:

-New Customers have the highest average spend (£5,192) — likely due to initial offers or bulk first-time purchases.

-Churned customers once spent significantly (£4,421) but have since dropped off.

-Regular and At Risk customers show stable spend levels.

-VIP customers surprisingly have lower spend (£1,401), suggesting that “VIP” status may be defined by frequency, not value — an opportunity to refine the scoring logic.

-✅ Recommendation:

-Review the VIP definition — consider weighting Monetary more heavily or running a revenue-based segmentation to better align rewards with actual spend.

-🧭 Step 5 – Final Insights & Business Value
-📈 Key Findings:

-The business retains strong early engagement but struggles with long-term retention.

-“Regular” and “At Risk” customers represent the largest potential for upselling.

-The RFM model highlights that not all “VIPs” are necessarily high-value — segmentation logic should evolve over time.

-💡 Strategic Recommendations:

-Retention Focus: Automate win-back campaigns targeting Churned and At Risk segments.

-Personalization: Tailor offers based on RFM scores to increase conversion and lifetime value.

-Data Refresh: Re-run RFM scoring quarterly to track changes in customer behavior.

-🧰 Files in This Repository
+Insights

+Regular customers (34%) form the largest active base

+Churned customers (552) represent significant loss potential

+At Risk (448) customers can still be reactivated

+VIP (373) and Loyal (249) are high-engagement groups

+New Customers (38) are few, highlighting weak acquisition

+Recommendations

+Target Churned and At Risk customers with win-back campaigns

+Reward VIPs and Loyals with loyalty perks

+Enhance acquisition to grow the new customer pipeline

+🔹 Step 4: Average Spend by Segment

+This visualization compares average spend per customer for each RFM segment.

+Segment	Avg.
+Spend (£)
+VIP	£1,401
+At Risk	£2,425
+Loyal	£2,415
+Regular	£3,839
+Churned	£4,421
+New Customer	£5,192

+Insights

+New Customers have the highest average spend (£5,192), likely due to initial purchases

+Churned customers previously had high value and could be reactivated profitably

+VIPs show low average spend — VIP status seems frequency-driven rather than value-based

+Recommendation:

+Refine the RFM scoring to weight Monetary value more heavily for a more accurate VIP definition.

+🔹 Step 5: Final Insights & Business Value
+Key Findings

+High early engagement, low long-term retention

+“Regular” and “At Risk” segments offer the greatest upsell opportunity

+VIP definition could be optimized to better reflect true spenders

+Strategic Recommendations

+Automate retention campaigns targeting Churned and At Risk customers

+Personalize offers based on RFM segments

+Refresh segmentation quarterly to monitor behavioral change

+📊 Files in Repository
 File	Description
-RFM_analysis.sql	SQL script for cohort and RFM segmentation cohort_revenue.xlsx	Cohort revenue pivot tables and heatmap rfm_segments.xlsx	RFM segment distribution and analysis images/	Folder containing visual outputs (charts, heatmaps) README.md	This project documentation
+RFM_analysis.sql	SQL code for cohort and RFM segmentation cohort_revenue.xlsx	Cohort analysis and heatmap rfm_segments.xlsx	RFM segmentation pivot tables and visuals images/	Folder containing all charts and screenshots README.md	Full project documentation
-🌟 Project Reflection
+🌟 Reflection

-This project demonstrates my ability to:
+This project demonstrates:

-Design end-to-end analytical workflows.

-Combine SQL logic with Excel visualization.

-Tell a clear story from raw data to actionable insight.
+End-to-end analytical workflow from SQL to visualization

+Ability to turn data into actionable marketing strategy

+Strong use of storytelling and insight-driven presentation

-Through this project, I learned how data segmentation can guide marketing strategy, drive customer retention, and reveal hidden behavioral patterns in e-commerce data.
+Through this project, I learned how RFM and cohort frameworks help businesses measure loyalty, retention, and customer value to guide smarter marketing decisions.

-🧾 Author
+✍️ Author

 Ray [Your Surname]
-📧 [your.email@email.com
+📧 your.email@email.com
-]

 🔗 [LinkedIn Profile]
 💻 [GitHub Profile]